Our whey protein is made in the French Alps and is unique in the world.

 Benefits for cardiovascular health

-The heart is a muscle, and needs to be trained to better fulfill its role within the cardiovascular system.
-The cardiovascular system performs vital functions for the body, such as transporting oxygen and nutrients, and eliminating waste and CO².
+The heart is a muscle, and like any other, it needs training to improve its cardiac performance.
+It performs vital functions for the body, such as transporting oxygen and nutrients, and eliminating waste and CO².

-Beyond reducing the risk of cardiovascular pathologies, strengthening the heart muscle also improves blood circulation and protects artery health.
+In addition to reducing the risk of cardiovascular pathologies (high blood pressure, heart attack, etc.), strengthening the heart muscle also improves blood circulation and protects artery health.

-Cardio-training plays an important role in managing body weight, whether during weight loss or stabilization.
+Cardio-training plays an important role in weight management, both during weight loss and stabilization.

-Doing cardio burns a lot of calories as the intensity of the exercise increases.
+Doing cardio burns a lot of calories and fat as the intensity of the exercise increases.
 What's more, what's known as theafterburn effect also continues to burn calories after the cardio workout.

 It's one of the essential elements for losing body fat and improving body composition

 Cardio training is also essential to prepare the body for intense effort.
-Sprinters or gymnasts need to do cardio to warm up their heart.
+For example, sprinters or gymnasts need to do cardio to warm up their heart.

 Positive effects on mental health

-Cardio and physical activity in general help to reduce stress and anxiety levels, thanks to the release of endorphins.
+Cardio, and physical activity in general, helps reduce stress and anxiety levels, thanks to the release of endorphins.

-For all these reasons, and more generally, cardio sports are recognized as promoting mental health³.
+For all these reasons, and more generally, cardio sports promote mental health².

 Impact on the immune system

-Physical activity is perceived by the body as a positive aggression to which it reacts with what is known as an immune response.
+The body perceives physical activity as a positive aggression to which it reacts with what is known as an immune response.

-During physical exercise, myokines are secreted by muscle fibers.
+During physical exercise, muscle fibers secrete myokines.
 These substances have a beneficial effect on health.
-Some even play a role in improving certain chronic pathologies.
+Some even play a role in the improvement of certain chronic pathologies.3

-Conversely, physical inactivity alters their release and induces a pro-inflammatory state favoring sarcopenia and fat accumulation⁴.
+Conversely, physical inactivity alters their release and induces a pro-inflammatory state favoring sarcopenia and fat accumulation.

 How to optimize your cardio workout?

-• For children, it recommends a minimum of 60 minutes per day, all week long, of moderate to sustained aerobic intensity;
+• For children, a minimum of 60 minutes per day, all week long, of moderate to sustained aerobic intensity is required;

-• for adults, it recommends 150 to 300 minutes of moderate-intensity activity per week, or 75 minutes to 150 minutes of sustained activity.
+• for adults, aim for 150 to 300 minutes of moderate-intensity activity per week, or 75 minutes to 150 minutes of sustained activity.

 And that's a minimum, since adults can double the amount for "substantial health benefits".
 To this, the WHO recommends adding muscle-strengthening activities, the number of which varies according to the population (children, adults, the elderly).

 Ideally, these times should be broken down into 5 sessions of 30 to 60 minutes of cardiovascular activity per week.
-If that sounds like a lot, the good news is that it also includes all physical activities, including walking.
+If that sounds like a lot, the good news is that it also includes all physical activities such as walking to run an errand or doing household chores.

 Cardio activity doesn't have to be intense to be effective.